hsaijo/hsaijo.github.io/index.md

           with <a href="https://sites.google.com/site/cosminilut/">Cosmin Ilut</a><br>
           <span class="paper-journal">Journal of Monetary Economics</span>, 2021
         </div>
-        <p class="paper-abstract">A new propagation mechanism based on firm-level confidence dynamics that challenges and improves upon standard New Keynesian frictions.</p>
+        <p class="paper-abstract">We propose a new propagation mechanism based on firm-level confidence dynamics that challenges and improves upon standard New Keynesian frictions.</p>
         <div class="paper-files">
           <a href="http://hsaijo.github.io/files/ilut_saijo.pdf">Paper</a>
           <a href="http://hsaijo.github.io/files/ilut_saijo_appendix.pdf">Appendix</a>